Contrast-Security-OSS/docs/content/user/agent/net/config/SettingDisplayNameForServers.md

 description: "Guide to setting the server display name" -->

 Starting with **Version 3.1.4**, the .NET agent allows users to customize the display name used for the server running the Contrast.NET agent.
-The server name can be customized by adding a value to the ***ContrastService.exe.config*** file in the agent's installation directory (***C:\Program Files\Contrast.NET*** by default).
+The server name can be customized by adding a value to the ***DotnetAgentService.exe.config*** file in the agent's installation directory (***C:\Program Files\Contrast.NET*** by default).
 For example, the following configuration will set the server's display name to **MyServerName**:

 ```
 ...